ggpasqualino/plug_checkup/README.md

 # PlugCheckup

 PlugCheckup provides a Plug for adding simple health checks to your app.
 The [JSON output](#response) is similar to the one provided by the [MiniCheck](https://github.com/workshare/mini-check) Ruby library.
-It was started at [solarisBank](https://www.solarisbank.de/en/) as an easy way of providing monitoring to our Plug based applications.
+It was started to provide [solarisBank](https://www.solarisbank.de/en/) an easy way of monitoring Plug based applications.

 ## Usage